Ice & Fire

-Ice & Fire is a 1995 video game from Zombie Studios.
+Ice & Fire is a 1995 first-person shooter puzzle video game from Zombie Studios.
+The game was described as a cross between Doom and Concentration.

+Gameplay

+In Ice and Fire, players are cast as the last hope for a desolate asteroid known as IF-1, armed only with elemental blasters and a mandate to revive a frozen world.
+The game unfolds across a series of increasingly intricate mazes populated by alien foes, demanding both spatial memory and puzzle-solving endurance.
+Each level hides passwords essential for progression, often leaving players scouring for elusive keys long after the combat has ended.
+The outer shell of the asteroid itself forms a larger navigational maze, where players must make split-second directional choices while flying and engaging enemies.
+A map overlay is provided for assistance.

 Development

 Ice & Fire was developed with the help of Tetris creators Alexey Pajitnov and Vladimir Pokhilko.
 The game had a marketing budget of $1 million.

 Reception

-GameSpot gave the game a score of 5 out of 10 stating "This game tests patience and logic, and Doom fans will find the only similarities here are the first-person perspective and the letter 'D' in the name.
+GameSpot gave the game a score of five out of ten, stating: "This game tests patience and logic, and Doom fans will find the only similarities here are the first-person perspective and the letter 'D' in the name.
 A tedious puzzle game in action game's clothing."

+The game was not a big commercial success.